Six years ago

 6. Since a lot of us might have a dream of writing their own book someday, what king of advice would you give them?

 Don't get hung up on inspiration or magic.
-You ARE the magic.
-It's
+You ARE the

 not outside of you, it's inside you.
 So you just have to trust it